evert/evert.github.com/_posts/2016/2016-03-06-10-years-of-linkedin.md

-LinkedIn is riddled with so-called [Dark Patterns][1] which basically means it's continuously trying to trick me into doing things I don't actually want, such as uploading my address book, or spamming my existing contacts (whether they are or are not already on linkedin).
-These practices were recently actually [deemed illigal by a californa judge][2].
+LinkedIn is riddled with so-called [Dark Patterns][1] which basically means it's continuously trying to trick me into doing things I don't actually want, such as uploading my address book, or spamming my existing contacts (whether they are or are not already on LinkedIn).
+These practices were recently actually [deemed illigal by a Californa judge][2].
 Almost every action I do presents me with a screen that I'll immediately want to close.
 That is: if I'm focused, because sometimes I'm not, and I end up spamming people again.
 LinkedIn is a giant opt-in spam engine masquerading as a directory and address book.